-70. All treaty bodies have adopted the practice established by CESCR in 1990 of formulating what are called "concluding observations" following the consideration of the reports of States parties.
+- All treaty bodies have adopted the practice established by CESCR in 1990 of formulating "concluding observations" following the consideration of the reports of States parties.
 In general, these take the following structure: introduction; positive aspects; principal subjects of concern; and suggestions and recommendations.
 Concluding observations may also include factors and difficulties impeding the implementation of the treaty, a request for their wide dissemination in the State party concerned, and a paragraph may be included requesting that additional information be provided to the respective committee by a specified deadline (usually one year), or on specific points of the concluding observations (see section F below).
-The concluding observations of HRC and CESCR and those committees that have adopted a flexible approach to periodicity of reporting may also indicate the provisional date when the State party's next periodic report is due.
-The last section of the concluding observations of CERD, CEDAW, CRC and CAT systematically indicates the date when the next report is due.
-Some committees group all positive points, all points of concern and finally the recommendations together; others identify concerns followed by a corresponding recommendation.
-CEDAW has sought to enhancethe quality of its concluding observations, including their specificity, and by including headings (Decision 41/11, A/63/38, part II).

-71. Concluding observations of the treaty bodies are normally four to eight pages long; but those of CRC, however, average 16 pages.
+The concluding observations of the Human Rights Committee and CESCR and those committees that have adopted a flexible approach to periodicity of reporting may also indicate the provisional date when the State party's next periodic report is due.
+The last section of the concluding observations of CAT, CEDAW, CERD, and CRC systematically indicates the date when the next report is due.
+Some committees group all positive aspects, all issues of concern and finally the recommendations together; others identify concerns followed by a corresponding recommendation.
+CEDAW has sought to enhance the quality of its concluding observations, including their specificity, and by including headings (Decision 41/11, A/63/38, part II). - 71.
+Concluding observations of the treaty bodies are normally four to eight pages long.
+Concluding observations adopted by CRC with respect to the Convention on the Rights of the Child, however, average 21 pages (with 7 pages on the Optional Protocols).
 In all committees, the country rapporteur coordinates the drafting process, collecting comments and suggestions from other members before the draft is discussed and adopted in formal session.
-The draft concluding observations of all committees except CRC are translated during the session into the working languages of the committee, if time allows, to facilitate the drafting and adoption processes.
+The draft concluding observations of all committees, with the exception of CRC, are, if time allows, translated during the session into the working languages of the committee to facilitate the drafting and adoption processes.

-Release of the concluding observations
+Release of concluding observations